 Share Rate

-Why it matters: Shares are the highest-signal engagement action.
-Someone who shares your content is putting their reputation behind it.
-Shares also drive exponential organic reach - every share is free distribution you didn't pay for.
+Shares per post, relative to reach.
+This is the highest-signal engagement action there is.
+Someone who shares your post is putting their own reputation behind it, and every share is free distribution you didn't pay for.
+It's the best predictor of organic growth I've seen.

 Save Rate (Instagram and LinkedIn)